-Next, we trained a MGs BERT (MgBERT) classification model that combines self-instruct learning and supervised classification.
-DL models for natural language processing typically require a vast number of fitting parameters, necessitating the selection of a suitable pre-trained model as the base model.
-MgBERT is fine-tuned based on MatSciBERT (a pre-trained model based on materials science texts)~\cite{gupta2022matscibert}.
-Figs.~\ref{fig4}a, b display a comparison of different pre-trained BERT models, with MatSciBERT achieving the best results in classification accuracy and model loss on the test set.
-However, MatSciBERT can only accept inputs of up to 512 tokens, while our text data has a maximum length of 859 when converted to tokens.
-Consequently, we designed a dynamically resizable embedding layer called ``MgBERT Embedding'' to meet the requirements of input scalability.
-This embedding layer can assign weights based on layers and proportions according to the preset length of the new token, building upon the embedding weights trained by MatSciBERT.
-This approach generates new position embedding that can support longer text inputs and circumvent time-consuming weight initialization training.
-This new position embedding layer (in Fig.~\ref{fig4}c) is utilized for tokenizing the input text of the model.
-From the comparison of results in Figs.~\ref{fig4}g and h, our MgBERT embedding Method 3 (Fig.~\ref{fig4}f) exhibits higher accuracy and lower train set loss, compared to the embedding layer method in Fig.~\ref{fig4}d, which uses newly initialized weights, and that in Fig.~\ref{fig4}e, which only employs pre-trained weights to cover the first 512 embedded positions.
-For different pre-trained models trained on the same text data (Figs.~\ref{fig4}i, j), our MgBERT has the best performance in training set loss, training set classification accuracy, and test set classification accuracy.
-Notably, for alloy data in the test set that our model has never encountered before, our model achieved an accuracy of 88.5\%, an improvement of 9\% compared to Longformer, and an improvement of 4\% compared to the best performing MatSciBERT.
-The detailed classification results can be observed in the confusion matrix in Supplementary Fig.~S6.
-These findings showcase the success of our improvement in embedding structure, as it simultaneously supports longer input text and enhances accuracy.
-To examine the effectiveness of the entire workflow, we trained a baseline model based on logistic regression (LR) using the training set, as well as a support vector machine (SVM) model and a gradient boosting decision tree (GBDT) model.
-Then, we conducted tests on the test set and compared the classification performance of different methods (Fig.~\ref{fig5}).
-For the default three-class problem, our workflow achieved a maximum accuracy increase of 48\% across the entire dataset and a peak enhancement of 32\% on the test set.
-Even more astonishing is our performance with respect to identifying BMGs, as shown in Fig.~\ref{fig5}b.
-For this task, our accuracy soared by up to 463\% on the entire dataset and by as much as 307\% on the test set.
-Considering that BMGs constitute only $\sim$11\% of our dataset, these results highlight the remarkable capability of our text-based material classification workflow in accurately recognizing patterns in data-scarce scenarios, surpassing traditional ML models.
+This embedding layer assigns weights based on layers and proportions according to the preset length of the new token, building upon the embedding weights trained by MatSciBERT.
+This approach generates new position embeddings that support longer text inputs and circumvent time-consuming weight initialization training.
+This position embedding layer (in Fig.~\ref{fig4}(c)) is employed to tokenize the input text of the model.
+Comparison of the results in Figs.~\ref{fig4}(g) and (h) show that the MgBERT embedding Method 3 (Fig.~\ref{fig4}(f)) exhibits higher accuracy and lower training set loss, compared to the embedding layer method in Fig.~\ref{fig4}(d) (using newly initialized weights), and directly using pre-trained weights (covering the first 512 embedded positions - see Fig.~\ref{fig4}(e)).
+For different pre-trained models based on the same text data (Figs.~\ref{fig4}(i, j)), our MgBERT has the best performance in terms of the training set loss, training set classification accuracy, and test set classification accuracy.
+Notably, for alloy data in the test set (not used in the training), our model achieved an accuracy of 88.5\% (an improvement of 9\% compared to Longformer and an improvement of 4\% compared to the best performing MatSciBERT).
+The detailed classification results are shown through a confusion matrix in Supplementary Fig.~S6.
+These findings showcase the success of our improvement in embedding structure, simultaneously supporting longer input text and enhanced accuracy.